arron0/testit/readme.txt

 $this->articleModel->get(10,5); //where $this->articleModel is a property where mock named "articleModel" is stored
 \---

-Methods arguments will be expected to be exacly the same as you passed them (in the array).
+Methods arguments will be expected to be exactly the same as you passed them (in the array).
 Empty array means no arguments, NULL means that you don't care so any arguments will be accepted.
 Optional arguments (with default value) can be omitted.

-As for return value, all values passed here will be returned by mock call unchanged except instances of \Exception class (and its ansestors of course).
-This instances will be thrown as exception.
+As for return value, all values passed here will be returned by mock call unchanged except instances of \Exception class (and its ancestors of course).
+These instances will be thrown as exception.
-It allowes you to simulate cases where one of your dependecies failes.
+It allows you to simulate cases where one of your dependencies fails.

 Defining state of tested object
 ===============================

 Before launching the test, you must put tested object to defined state.
 Against this state you will assert changes after the test.
-In order to have real unit test, you shouln't use object's set methods etc. TestIt provides you two methods for this purpose.
+In order to have real unit test, you shouldn’t use object's set methods etc. TestIt provides you two methods for this purpose.

 setPropertyInTestSubject
 ------------------------